Internet-Draft The HTTP QUERY Method September 2024

 This specification defines the HTTP QUERY request method as a means of making a safe, idempotent request that contains content.

 Most often, this is desirable when the data conveyed in a request is too voluminous to be encoded into the request's URI.
-For example, while this is an common and interoperable query:
+For example, this is a common query pattern:

 GET /feed?q=foo&limit=10&sort=-published HTTP/1.1